-As of April 27, 2011, we had 46,227,766 common units outstanding, of which 29,142,935 were held by the public, 11,287,725 were held by TransCan Northern Ltd. and 5,797,106 were held by the general partner, both of which are indirect wholly-owned subsidiaries of TransCanada.
-TransCanada, through its indirect ownership of the Partnership's general partner, holds a two percent general partner interest in the Partnership.
+As of May 15, 2013, we had 53,472,766 common units outstanding, of which 36,387,935 were held by the public, 11,287,725 were held by TransCan Northern Ltd. and 5,797,106 were held by the General Partner.
+TransCan Northern Ltd. and the General Partner are each indirect wholly-owned subsidiaries of TransCanada.
+TransCanada, through its indirect ownership of the General Partner, holds a two percent general partner interest in the Partnership.

-The common units represent an aggregate 98% limited partner interest and the general partner interest represents an aggregate 2% general partner interest in the Partnership.
+The common units represent an aggregate 98 percent limited partner interest and the general partner interest represents an effective two percent general partner interest in the Partnership.

-Under our partnership agreement, we may issue, without further unitholder action, an unlimited number of additional limited partner interests and other equity securities with such rights, preferences and privileges as may be established by the general partner in its sole discretion.
+Under our partnership agreement, we may issue, without further unitholder action, an unlimited number of additional limited partner interests and other equity securities with such rights, preferences and privileges as may be established by the General Partner in its sole discretion.